A248/A248.github.io/README.md

 The basic economics of software are as follows:

 For any unit of software, there is a fixed initial cost to develop it, but beyond that, the marginal cost of production is zero.
 Thus software is said to be non-rival in consumption.
-No matter how many times it is copied or distributed, the cost remains only that which was originally input.
-The consumers of software, inasmuch as they download and use it, receive some positive benefit.
-Therefore it is efficient that no price be charged for software, since the net marginal benefit on each unit distributed is positive.
+Therefore it is right that no price be charged for software, since the net marginal benefit on each unit distributed is always positive, so long as the software is itself a good.

 The good of man is to be in accordance with reason.
-With regards to software, the maximisation of net benefit is most reasonable.
-Accordingly, it is proper that software be developed, then provided, simply.
+With regards to software, this is realised as described, for all software which is in its own a good.

 ## Licensing

-All projects use the GNU GPL v3 or the GNU Affero GPL v3.
-The license file is usually located in the base directory of the project as LICENSE.txt and should be copied into binaries.
+Some projects use the LGPL, some the GPL, some the AGPL.
+Always see the license file located in the project directory for more information.